ahmedsharifkhannoor/ahmedsharifkhannoor/README.md

-Here is what I'm working on! 👋

-- 👋 Hi, I’m @ahmedsharifkhannoor
-- 👀 I’m interested in ...
-Coding
-- 🌱 I’m currently learning ...  python
-- 💞️ I’m looking to collaborate on ...
-Vue.js
-- 📫 How to reach me ...[Contact ME](https://ahmedsharifkhan.gq)

 ### Hi there 👋, Ahmed Sharif Khan Noor
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...  python